pfsense/docs/source/vpn/ipsec/accessing-firewall-services-over-ipsec-vpns.rst

    Redirect.

 Most notably this is a problem for UDP services.
-UDP services reply using the “closest” address to the client as seen from the perspective of the system routing table.
+UDP services reply using the "closest" address to the client as seen from the perspective of the system routing table.
 Without a route present, that ends up being the IP address of the default gateway on WAN.